 The existence of a compliance programme can serve as a defence to specific criminal charges brought under India's anti-bribery legislation – the POCA.

-Specifically, under Section 9 of the POCA, a new offence of 'bribing of a public servant by a commercial organisation' was introduced, providing that if any person 'associated with a commercial organisation' (defined to mean any person performing services for or on behalf of such organisation including an employee, agent or subsidiary) gives or promises to give any undue advantage to a public servant intending to (1) obtain or retain business for such organisation or (2) obtain or retain an advantage in the conduct of business of such organisation, then such commercial organisation (including a company incorporated within India, or outside India and carrying on business in India) shall be punishable with a fine.
+Specifically, under Section 9 of the POCA, a new offence of 'bribing of a public servant by a commercial organisation' was introduced, providing that if any person 'associated with a commercial organisation' (defined to mean any person performing services for or on behalf of the organisation, including an employee, agent or subsidiary) gives or promises to give any undue advantage to a public servant intending to (1) obtain or retain business for the organisation or (2) obtain or retain an advantage in the conduct of business of the organisation, then the commercial organisation (including a company incorporated within India, or outside India and carrying on business in India) shall be punishable with a fine.
 The officers and directors of the company involved in the offence can also be punished with imprisonment and a fine.

 While commercial organisations are allowed to raise a defence that they had adequate procedures (in compliance of prescribed guidelines by the government) in place to prevent acts of bribery punishable under the POCA by their 'associated person or persons', the government is yet to notify these 'prescribed guidelines'.

-In the lack of clarity from the government on the contents of these prescribed guidelines, companies would be best served to adopt compliance programmes in line with international best practices.
+In the lack of clarity from the government on the contents of these prescribed guidelines, companies would be best served to adopt compliance programmes in line with international best practice.

-Moreover, this defence is specific to offences under the POCA and does not extend to offences under other legislations, including offences under the Indian Penal Code 1860 (IPC).
+Moreover, this defence is specific to offences under the POCA and does not extend to offences under other legislations, including offences under the IPC.

 iv Prosecution of individuals

-There are no legal rules that seek to regulate the relationship between the company and individuals, when the government seeks to hold the individuals liable.
-However, this is a sensitive issue that has to be appropriately navigated by the company, keeping in mind the nature of allegations, the investigative agency involved, as well as the potential reputational risk.
+There is no law regulating the relationship between the company and individuals in cases where the government seeks to hold the individuals liable.
+However, this is a sensitive issue that has to be navigated appropriately by the company, keeping in mind the nature of allegations, the investigative agency involved and the potential reputational risk.
 The company will have to ensure that the cooperation and assistance provided to the individual does not give an impression of collusion to the investigating agency.
 Additionally, the company must keep in mind issues of conflict of interest and the potential for the company's and individual's position to become adversarial during the course of the investigation or trial.

-Keeping in mind the foregoing, the company's counsel can coordinate with the individual's counsel and there is no specific bar on the company paying the individual's counsel or legal fees.
-There is no obligation for the company to either terminate or discipline the employees who are subject to the investigation.
-The company retains its liberty to terminate or discipline the individuals in question according to their existing policies, the nature of allegations and the reputational risk involved.
+Keeping in mind the foregoing, the company's counsel can coordinate with the individual's counsel and there is no specific bar on the company paying the legal fees for the individual's counsel.
+There is no obligation for the company to either terminate or discipline employees who are subject to an investigation.
+The company remains at liberty to terminate or discipline the individuals in question according to its existing policies, the nature of any allegations and the reputational risk involved.

 i Extraterritorial jurisdiction